rdiaz02/Adios_Mendeley/README.md

 other attachments and for syncing the BibTeX file.

 But what BibTeX file?
-Not the one immediately exported by Zotero, since that has stuff I do not need (the collection structure) and it is better to change the file paths.
+Not the one immediately exported by Zotero, since that has stuff I might not need (the collection structure if using Library or RefMaster) and it is better to change the file paths.
 So I process Zotero's BibTeX with a little sed script that I run whenever Zotero produces a new BibTeX file.
 See all the details in